 - Most attics have no lights, so you will need a flashlight to guide you.

 The search should begin in the areas where the most activity has been heard as they are where the babies are most likely to be stashed.
 Mother squirrels can be extremely aggressive, especially when it comes to their babies.
 They may charge or attack if they feel threatened.

 Skedaddle wildlife technicians are trained to scare mother squirrels out from the attic as we collect the babies.
 If the mother retreats to another part of the attic or refuses to vacate, we will use her babies to lure her from the attic.
 Mother squirrels have a strong maternal instinct and by placing the litter in a heated baby box on the outside we can be sure to attract the mother out of the attic.

 To prevent the mother from turning around and re-entering the attic a one-way door is installed over the exit point.
 Skedaddle’s squirrel one-way doors are specifically designed to allow the adults to exit their den sites while locking them out in the process.
 The mother squirrel will then begin to relocate her babies one by one to a pre-established alternate den site.
 For security, squirrels maintain as many as five to ten alternate den sites at any given time.
 It won’t be long before they are all settled in again elsewhere in the neighbourhood.
 We then deodorize the attic and the entry point so that the other squirrels in the area won’t recognize it as a place to live.

 As part of any removal process it is important to secure any other potential points of entry.
 It is impossible to get rid of the all the squirrels in your neighbourhood, but you can protect your home from invasion.
 Skedaddle technicians are trained to identify and squirrel proof all potential access points on your home.
-Click here (Link to How to Keep Squirrels Out of Your House) to learn more about how Skedaddle can humanely protect your home from squirrel invaders.
+Click here to learn more about how Skedaddle can humanely protect your home from squirrel invaders.